 Garneau is one of Edmonton's oldest and most picturesque neighbourhoods, located just east of campus next to the Law Centre.
 The Garneau Residences are made up of a variety of unfurnished apartments and houses.
-A coin-operated central laundry is available to all students living in the Garneau houses.
+Coin-operated laundry facilities are conveniently located.

 The Garneau apartments are attractive, modern walk-ups, constructed for the World University Games in 1983.
-These one, two, and four-bedroom unfurnished units feature spacious balconies, and are equipped with a refrigerator and stove.
-Utilities are included in the rent, and bicycle storage is also available.
+These one-, two-, and four-bedroom unfurnished units feature spacious balconies and are equipped with a refrigerator and stove.
+Utilities are included in the rent, and bicycle storage is available.

-The 41 Garneau houses are unique in design, ranging in size from cozy one and two-bedroom units to spacious four and six-bedroom houses.
+The 41 Garneau houses are unique in design, ranging in size from cozy one- and two-bedroom units to spacious four- and six-bedroom houses.
 Students may apply as a group or individually.
 All houses are equipped with a refrigerator and stove.
 Utilities are included in the rent.